brannondorsey/indexd/api_doc.md

 #[Indexd](http://index.io) Public API

 The Indexd http API gives developers access to public user data from the Indexd database.
 Our web API returns all data as valid `json` and is interfaced using `get` parameters in the url of an http request.
-It is very similar to the [RESTful](COME BACK) APIs or Facebook's [Graph ](http://graph.facebook.com) API.
+It is very similar to Facebook's [Graph API](https://developers.facebook.com/docs/reference/api/) and considered a client-server [REST API](http://en.wikipedia.org/wiki/Representational_state_transfer).
 The following documentation will cover the url parameters used to access Indexd's public data and give a few examples illustrating how the data can be used.
-If you have never used a web API before or are uncomfortable passing data requests through a url using `get` we suggest reading [this](COME BACK).
+If you have never used a web API before or are uncomfortable passing data requests through a url using `get` we suggest reading [this](http://en.wikipedia.org/wiki/Query_string).

 ##Getting Started

 ###Formatting a request

-Our Indexd database runs on [MySQL](COME BACK) and so the http requests used to return user data are very similar to forming a MySQL `SELECT` query statement.
+Our Indexd database runs on [MySQL](https://en.wikipedia.org/wiki/MySQL) and so the http requests used to return user data are very similar to forming a MySQL `SELECT` query statement.
 If you have used MySQL before, think of using the Indexd `get` parameters as little pieces of a query.
 For instance, our `limit`, `order_by`, and `flow` (our nickname for MySQL `ORDER BY`'s `DESC` or `ASC`) parameters translate directly into a MySQL statement on our servers.

-####Example Request
+####<a id="example_request"></a>Example Request
      http://api.indexd.io?city=Richmond&limit=2&key=…

 The above request would return the ten newest users with information related to "Richmond".
 This request is very similar to the way that the search bar works on the Indexd website.